hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_prose/203_reply_to_the_maharaja_of_khetri.md

 the land with temples, images, symbols, and bones of saints.

-Above all, in the medley of Aryans, Mongols, and aborigines which it created, it unconsciously led the way to some of the hideous Vâmâchâras.
+Above all, in the medley of Aryans, Mongols, and aborigines which it created, it unconsciously led the way to some of the hideous Vāmāchāras.
-This was especially the reason why this travesty of the teaching of the great Master had to be driven out of India by Shri Shankara and his band of Sannyâsins.
+This was especially the reason why this travesty of the teaching of the great Master had to be driven out of India by Shri Shankara and his band of Sannyāsins.

-Thus even the current of life, set in motion by the greatest soul that ever wore a human form, the Bhagavân Buddha himself, became a miasmatic pool, and India had to wait for centuries until Shankara arose, followed in quick succession by Râmânuja and Madhva.
+Thus even the current of life, set in motion by the greatest soul that ever wore a human form, the Bhagavān Buddha himself, became a miasmatic pool, and India had to wait for centuries until Shankara arose, followed in quick succession by Rāmānuja and Madhva.

 By this time, an entirely new chapter had opened in the history of India.
 The ancient Kshatriyas and the Brahmins had disappeared.
-The land between the Himalayas and the Vindhyas, the home of the Âryas, the land which gave birth to Krishna and Buddha, the cradle of great Râjarshis and Brahmarshis, became silent, and from the very farther end of the Indian Peninsula, from races alien in speech and form, from families claiming descent from the ancient Brahmins, came the reaction against the corrupted Buddhism.
+The land between the Himalayas and the Vindhyas, the home of the Âryas, the land which gave birth to Krishna and Buddha, the cradle of great Rājarshis and Brahmarshis, became silent, and from the very farther end of the Indian Peninsula, from races alien in speech and form, from families claiming descent from the ancient Brahmins, came the reaction against the corrupted Buddhism.

-What had become of the Brahmins and Kshatriyas of Âryâvarta?
+What had become of the Brahmins and Kshatriyas of Âryāvarta?
 They had entirely disappeared, except here and there a few mongrel clans claiming to be Brahmins and Kshatriyas, and in spite of their inflated, self-laudatory assertions that the whole world ought to learn from एतद्देशप्रसूतस्य सकाशादग्रजन्मनः, they had to sit in sackcloth and ashes, in all humility, to learn at the feet of the Southerners.
-The result was the bringing back of the Vedas to India — a revival of Vedânta, such as India never before had seen; even the householders began to study the Âranyakas.
+The result was the bringing back of the Vedas to India — a revival of Vedānta, such as India never before had seen; even the householders began to study the Âranyakas.

 In the Buddhistic movement, the Kshatriyas were the real leaders, and